 My homemade version contains a much higher proportion of almonds.
 This means that the taste is really different.
 It’s much creamier and with a much stronger taste of almonds.
 It also means that, nutritionally, it’s better for you.

-I use the reusable glass bottles, which are fab and hold 1 pint.
+I use reusable glass bottles, which are fab and hold 1 pint.
 If you don’t have the bottle, just use whatever you have at home – reuse whatever jars or any bottles you have to store it.

 To make it, it’s just a case of soaking the nuts, blending and straining.
 I use a nut milk bag to strain the milk but any muslin will do too.